greypanda/MikroKam/README.md

 You must have a formatted USB flash drive inserted to take snapshots.

 You can also download a zip file, unzip it into /home/pi/MikroKom and follow the above directions.
+## Operation
+Operating the camera is very simple.
+There are only two functions needed to take a picture:
+* Click the *Preview* button to show a live view of the camera image.
+This is used to focus the microscope or make other adjustments as necessary.
+* Click the *Stop* button to end the preview.
+If the preview is left active for a period ( you can set this value ) it will automatically stop the preview.
+* Click the *Snapshot* button to capture a photo of the image.
+You will be warned if the flash drive is not mounted or is not writable.
+* The name of the captured image file is displayed at the bottom of the screen.